NJ DoE Athletics Health History Update Form

 The Parent Form the report is connected to is identified by the LOCAL_FORM_ID parameter.
 Each question on the PDF form the ReportWriter report generates is itself attached to a "question" in the Parent Form - and each of those Parent Form questions is identified by a lengthy "Question ID".
 Each of the long list of hidden parameters here ties a question in the generated PDF form to a question asked in the Parent Form.

 CAVEAT: All of these macros are specific to this one ReportWriter report.
 This is NOT a general facility.
-These are placed here stictly to try and ease the pain of having to update this one ReportWriter report.
+These are placed here strictly to try and ease the pain of having to update this one ReportWriter report.

-The yellow text is the name of the macro that is tied to each question.
 Some of the macros (e.g. NEWMEDDESC) appear between lines.
 That is because the NJ Health History Update Form does not have an official field corresponding to that question in the Parent Form, so the answer is printed "between the lines".
 There are more questions on the Parent Form than individual fields on the printed form.

 Those lengthy codes are the "QuestionID" for each question in the Parent Form.
 When you edit the Parent Form, the "Question IDs" are displayed on the right side of the "Question" screen: